-The sampling and analytical approach for soil is based on the findings of a Phase I ESA (Heartland, 2016).
-A site-specific HASP has been developed for use during implementation soil assessment work and is provided in Appendix A.
+The sampling and analytical approach for groundwater is based on the findings of a Phase I ESA (Heartland, 2016).
+A site-specific HASP has been developed for use during implementation of groundwater assessment work and is provided in Appendix A.

-5.2 OBJECTIVES
+4.2 OBJECTIVES